plone/plone.testing/README.txt

 (dict-like) assignment, access and deletion of arbitrary resources under string keys.

+    **Important:** If a layer creates a resource (by assigning an object to a key on ``self`` as shown above) during fixture setup-up, it must also delete the resource on tear-down.
+Set-up and deletion should be symmetric: if the resource is assigned during ``setUp()`` it should be deleted in ``tearDown()``; if it's created in ``testSetUp()`` it should be deleted in ``testTearDown()``.

 A resource defined in a base layer is accessible through a child layer.
-If a resource is set on a child using a key that also exists in a base layer, the child version will shadow the base version when that key is used on the child layer, but the base layer version is intact.
+If a resource is set on a child using a key that also exists in a base layer, the child version will shadow the base version until the child layer is torn down (presuming it deletes the resource, which it should), but the base layer version remains intact.

 Conversely, if (as shown above) the child layer accesses and modifies the object, it will modify the original.

     **Note:** It is sometimes necessary (or desirable) to modify a shared resource in a child layer, as shown in the example above.
 In this case,